CodeMaestro1/SysSecureHub/Assign_8/README_Assign_8.md

 Hello, A...A, your grade is 0
 ```

-Although the grade is `10`, the program misinterprets the hex value and prints `0`.
+Although the intended grade is 10, the program misinterprets the hexadecimal value and prints 0.
+This happens because the newline character ('\n') in the OS corresponds to the Line Feed (LF) control character, which is 0x0A in hexadecimal.
+When the program reads the hexadecimal value of the grade, it encounters 0x0A.
+Since 0x0A is the ASCII representation of the newline character, not a numeric digit, the program either printings  0.

 ---

 ### Part 2: Simple Buffer Overflow

 1. **Locate the Return Address**
    Use the `gdb` debugger with a known input string to find the return address.
-Once identified, calculate the offset to the buffer.
+Once identified, calculate the offset to the buffer.I our case, we need 52 bytes until we reach the return address.This can be easily proven by simply running the following code

+    ```bash
+    python -c 'print("A"*52 + "BCDE")' > tempFile
+    ```

+    Inside the gdb debugger, run the following command

+    ```bash
+    r < tempFile
+    ```

+    The program will crash and you will see the following output

+    ```bash
+    Program received signal SIGSEGV, Segmentation fault.
+    0x45444342 in ?? ()
+    ```

+    From the previous message it is clear that the program crashed at the address 0x45444342 which is the ASCII representation of the string "BCDE".
+This means that the return address is 52 bytes away from the start of the buffer.

 2. **Find the Address of the Variable `Name`**
    Since the buffer is non-executable, locate the executable memory address of the variable `Name`: